alttch/bma-benchmark-py/README.md

 ### Secondary scripts

-make sure the scripts have execution permissions (chmod +x):
+make sure the scripts have execution permission (chmod +x):

 ```python
 #!/path/to/some/other/python